 Coordination of care

-Coordination of care seems challenging with great opportunity for improvement.
-20 Disease unpredictability challenges providers in forming enduring relationships.
-21 Interdisciplinary coordination of care should begin pretransplant before end-stage heart disease occurs and led by a physician.
-The team should include specialists in HF, rehabilitation, palliative care, social work, and a spiritual and psychologic counselor.
-16 Coordination should integrate both hospitalized and community-based patients.
+Coordination of care seems challenging with great opportunities for improvement.30 Disease unpredictability challenges providers in forming enduring relationships.31 Interdisciplinary coordination of care should begin pretransplant before end-stage heart disease occurs and led by a physician.
+The team should include specialists in HF, rehabilitation, palliative care, social work, and a spiritual and psychological counselor.21 Coordination should integrate both hospitalized and community-based patients.

 Patient & family education